Single Wall Oven

 This oven is the same as the single wall oven, only positioned under a counter (there is no difference in specification of the product itself).
 It is a common choice to put a cooktop in the counter above the oven (as shown pictured), but not necessary.
 The benefit to under-counter is that more counter space is available, unlike with a wall-oven setup which dedicates 60cm of potential counter to tall cabinetry.

-The freestanding oven is often the choice of professional or aspiring chefs because it allows a much greater oven width than a built-in option.
+Our team of contemporary residential designers in Newcastle find the freestanding oven is often the choice of professional or aspiring chefs because it allows a much greater oven width than a built-in option.
 Widths go as wide as 120cm with side-by-side double ovens being available, though 90cm is the most popular width.
 Any freestanding ovens 60cm wide will have a very traditional, dated look despite any modern styling.
 Freestanding ovens are cheaper than buying two separate and equivalent appliances (cooktop and oven) and an electrician is not required to wire them, nor a cabinet maker needed to facilitate any housing.